List of ecoregions affected by woody plant encroachment: Mediterranean Basin

 The Mediterranean region is widely reported to be affected by bush encroachment, which is often a transition into the establishment of trees in former grasslands.
 This is found to have negative effects on biodiversity and to magnify climate and related droughts.
 Further, it adversely affects soil organic matter.
 At the same time encroaching shrubs are also found to have a positive effect, reversing the desertification process.
 Areas experiencing woody encroachment have more extended droughts and higher usage of deep water and this is expected to increase under future climate scenarios.
 In the Spanish Pyrenees, woody encroachment is connected to land abandonment and affects around 80 percent of cultivated land.
 It is increasingly observed that the cessation of land use is not the only driver of woody encroachment in the Mediterranean Basin, as the phenomenon also occurs in areas that continue to be used for agriculture.

 Spain

 Livestock decline and changes in grazing patterns have favoured the encroachment of various woody species in the Pyrenees.
 The encroachment was found to have a significant impact on soil properties, but not increased soil organic carbon accumulation.
-In the Pyrenees, mechanical uprooting of shrubs was found to be effective for the purpose of restorting a productive grass layer.
+In the Pyrenees, mechanical uprooting of shrubs was found to be effective for the purpose of restoring a productive grass layer.

-In the La Rioja region in Spain, systematic shrub clearing was introduced in the 1980, aiming to enhance ecosystem services on abandoned and encorached farmland.
+In the La Rioja region in Spain, systematic shrub clearing was introduced in the 1980s, aiming to enhance ecosystem services on abandoned and encroached farmland.
 Assessments show a positive effect on fire frequency, species diversity, soil health, soil carbon sequestration and hydrological connectivity and water resources.

-In the Saja-Besaya Natural Park, in the province of Cantabria, experiments were conducted with presribed fires as a grassland conservation tool.
+In the Saja-Besaya Natural Park, in the province of Cantabria, experiments were conducted with prescribed fires as a grassland conservation tool.